 12. The Rescuers Down Under (1990) was the first 100% digital feature film ever made.
-The animation and backgrounds were done traditionally but all of the coloring, many effects and final film printing was done digitally.
+The animation and backgrounds were done traditionally but all of the coloring, many effects, and final film printing were done digitally.

 13. Belle's blue and white dress and hairstyle in Beauty and the Beast (1991) were inspired by Dorothy in The Wizard of Oz (1939).

-14. While recording his lines for Aladdin (1992), Robin Williams frequently received calls from close friend Steven Spielberg, who at the time was working on the Holocaust film Schindler's List (1993).
-He would put Williams on speaker phone so that he could tell jokes to the cast and crew to cheer them up.
+14. While recording his lines for Aladdin (1992), Williams frequently received calls from close friend Steven Spielberg, who at the time was working on the Holocaust film Schindler's List (1993).
+He would put Williams on speakerphone so that he could tell jokes to the cast and crew to cheer them up.

 16. The Disney executives had all of the secondary animal characters in Pocahontas (1995), such as Meeko and Flit, lose all of their dialogue in order to make the film a bit more serious.